-The first is Operation Support, Cognite’s flagship application for digital field workers.
-Available on computers and handheld devices, Operation Support streams data from CDF.
+The first is InField, Cognite’s flagship application for digital field workers.
+Available on computers and handheld devices, InField streams data from CDF.
 By scanning a tag on any piece of equipment in the manufacturing plant, Yokogawa’s maintenance workers can now pull up all real-time and historical data, documentation, maintenance records, pictures, and more information relevant to that equipment.

 The second is a digital twin that combines the liberated, contextualized data with a 3D model.
 After taking about 400 pictures of the Kofu plant, Cognite used photogrammetry to make a 3D model of it in about 30 minutes.
 Cognite then overlaid the 3D model with real-time and historical sensor data, giving users a powerful visualization tool to explore the plant.

 Contextualized data can also enable easier creation and deployment of analytics models powered by artificial intelligence and machine learning.
 Historically, fault finding, analysis, and diagnosis is done based on data from standalone systems.
 This means that it is not possible to correlate various signals and systems across a plant.
 With large amounts of historical data about pump flow, vibration, and events, however, companies can detect anomalies and fault conditions that were previously not possible to diagnose.